iotaledger/tips/text/0039-dust-protection-based-on-byte-costs/0039-dust-protection-based-on-byte-costs.md

 ### Migration from old to new dust protection

-All `SigLockedSingleOutput` below 1 MIOTA and `SigLockedDustAllowanceOutput`  of an address could be collected and migrated to a single new `SimpleOutput` with the smallest `UTXO-ID` (byte-wise) of all these collected outputs as the new identifier.
+All `SigLockedSingleOutput` below 1 MIOTA and `SigLockedDustAllowanceOutput`  of an address could be collected and migrated to a single new `ExtendedOutput` with the smallest `UTXO-ID` (byte-wise) of all these collected outputs as the new identifier.

 This could probably be done in the form of a global snapshot and would represent a hard-fork.

-Another solution is to convert all `SigLockedDustAllowanceOutput` into `SimpleOutputs` and leave the `SigLockedSingleOutput` below 1 MIOTA untouched.
+Another solution is to convert all `SigLockedDustAllowanceOutput` into `ExtendedOutputs` and leave the `SigLockedSingleOutput` below 1 MIOTA untouched.

 ### Unresolved questions